usamireko/hifisampler/README.md

 This fork packages hifisampler as a user-friendly portable folder: no YAML editing, no symbolic links, no admin permissions, and clear errors when something is missing.

-## What You Download
+## Starting

-Use the latest portable Windows CPU release:
+Use the latest portable Windows release:

 ```text
 hifisampler-portable-windows-<version>.zip